ScriptFUSION/Porter/README.md

 Record collections
 ------------------

 Record collections are `Iterator`s, guaranteeing imported data is enumerable using `foreach`.
-Each *record* of the collection is the familiar and flexible `array` type, allowing us to present structured or flat data, such as JSON, XML or CSV, as an array.
+Each *record* of the collection is the `mixed` type, offering the flexibility to present data series in whatever format is most useful for the user, such as an array for JSON data or an object that bundles data with functionality that the user can directly invoke.

 ### Details

 Record collections may be `Countable`, depending on whether the imported data was countable and whether any destructive operations were performed after import.
 Filtering is a destructive operation since it may remove records and therefore the count reported by a `ProviderResource` would no longer be accurate.
 It is the responsibility of the resource to supply the total number of records in its collection by returning an iterator that implements `Countable`, such as `ArrayIterator`, or more commonly, `CountableProviderRecords`.
 When a countable iterator is used, Porter returns `CountablePorterRecords`, provided no destructive operations were performed.

 Record collections are composed by Porter using the decorator pattern.
 If provider data is not modified, `PorterRecords` will decorate the `ProviderRecords` returned from a `ProviderResource`.
 That is, `PorterRecords` has a pointer back to the previous collection, which could be written as: `PorterRecords` → `ProviderRecords`.
 If a [filter](#filtering) was applied, the collection stack would be `PorterRecords` → `FilteredRecords` → `ProviderRecords`.
-Normally this is an unimportant detail but can sometimes be useful for debugging.
+Normally, this is an unimportant detail but can sometimes be useful for debugging.

 The stack of record collection types informs us of the transformations a collection has undergone and each type holds a pointer to relevant objects that participated in the transformation.
 For example, `PorterRecords` holds a reference to the `Import` that was used to create it and can be accessed using `PorterRecords::getImport`.